MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/attributes-disk.md

 ## remarks

--   When **attributes disk** is used to display the current attributes of a disk, the startup disk attribute denotes the disk that is used to start the computer. for a dynamic mirror, it is displayed for the disk that contains the boot plex of the boot volume.
+-   When **attributes disk** is used to display the current attributes of a disk, the startup disk attribute denotes the disk that is used to start the computer.
+For a dynamic mirror, it is displayed for the disk that contains the boot plex of the boot volume.

 -   A disk must be selected for the **attributes disk** command to succeed.
 Use the **select disk** command to select a disk and shift the focus to it.